HarshitDawar55/MachineLearning-Spark-Scala/README.md

 * Supports multiple languages like Java, R, Scala, & Python.

-# Spark Machine Learning Support!
+# Apache Spark Machine Learning Support!
+* Apache Spark has a machine learning library dedicated for the machine learning tasks, it is very elegant & easy to use.
+* It has the support for multiple machine learning algorithm categories like Regression, Clustering, Classification, Dimensionality Reduction, etc.